irena123333/id2223_lab2/README.md

 Group 23: Ernan Wang, Shuyi Chen.

 In this lab, we fine-tuned a pre-trained transformer model, Whisper, for the Swedish language.
 The program is refactored into a feature engineering pipeline and a training pipeline as well as a serverless UI to realize the interaction.
 All of the codes are implemented on Colab.
-The model accepts two kinds of input: the user’s speech record through the microphone and the URL of Youtube’s video.
+The model accepts three kinds of input: the user’s speech recorded through the microphone, the uploaded audio file and the URL of Youtube’s video.
 The link to the Application webpage on Hugging Face is: https://huggingface.co/spaces/irena/ASR_ID2223

 ## The Pre-trained Modal - Whisper
 [Whisper](https://huggingface.co/blog/fine-tune-whisper) is a pre-trained model for automatic speech recognition (ASR).
 It is based on the encoder-decoder model that maps audio spectrogram features to text tokens.
 Through the pre-training on a large number of labelled audio-transcription data, Whisper can realize better performance with fine-tuning.
 In this lab, we choose the model of Whisper_small to implement.